Blazers celebrate 40th Anniversary of 1977 Championship May 29, 2017 14:55:59 GMT -8

 Jack McKinney (Assistant Coach) - McKinney would go on to serve stints as head coach of the Los Angeles Lakers, Indiana Pacers and Kansas City (now Sacramento) Kings.
 Just fourteen games into the 1979-80 season, he suffered a near-fatal head injury in a fall from his bicycle.
 Recovery from the injury took longer than anticipated and he would not return to the Lakers.
 He would get some redemption the following season as head coach of the Indiana Pacers by winning NBA Coach of the Year.
 McKinney had succeeded Jack Ramsay as head coach of the St. Joseph's University men's basketball team.
 McKinney co-authored a novel about his experiences at St. Josephs, with 10 percent of the proceed's of the novel going to the university.
 McKinney passed away on September 25, 2018.

-Ron Culp (Trainer) - Culp, not just an athletic trainer, but the travel coordinator for the team, would continue with the team for several seasons through the 1986-87 season.
-He had started his NBA career as trainter for the Cleveland Cavaliers, a fellow expansion team of the Blazers, in 1970-71.
+Ron Culp (Trainer) - Culp, not just an athletic trainer, but the travel coordinator for the team, would continue with the team for several years through the 1986-87 season.
+He had started his NBA career as trainer for the Cleveland Cavaliers, a fellow expansion team of the Blazers, in 1970-71.
 He moved on to the expansion Miami Heat, where he spent over 20 seasons in the same capacity.
 He was the trainer for the Heat as they won the 2006 NBA championship.
 Culp is the only trainer to be honored three times as NBA Trainer of the Year.
-Culp was a trainer for the United States in the 1994 World Championship held in Canada, and a trainer for the United States Olympic team which won the gold medal at the 1996 Olympics, which were held in Atlanta.
+Culp was a trainer for the United States in the 1994 World Championship held in Canada, and a trainer for the United States Olympic team which won the gold medal at the 1996 Atlanta Summer Olympics.

 "(Bob Gross) was a complete player.
 He did everything well.
 He defended, he ran, he shot, he passed, he moved without the ball.
 He ran the offense, his part of the offense.
 You could put it in the bag; he was going to be where he should be.
 He was a great player." - Jack Ramsay